dcppc/2018-september-workshop/docs/reimbursements.md

 (since we will be using UC Davis to reimburse expenses).
 This document provides a link to the [reimbursement from]((https://github.com/dcppc/2018-september-workshop/raw/master/docs/TravelReimbursementWorksheet.doc)) need to request reimbursement as well as the answers to some frequently asked questions.

 ### Travel Reimbursement Form
 Please download and complete the [Travel Reimbursement Worksheet](https://github.com/dcppc/2018-september-workshop/raw/master/docs/TravelReimbursementWorksheet.doc) for a refund.
 Click the link and the download will start automatically.
+Please fill your reimbursement claim within *45 days* from the end of the trip.

 ### Hotels
 - Hotels should not exceed $275/night